-This set of Smash Up features five factions, which combine to make 10 possible decks.
-Counting all the Smash Up sets, there are now over 2700 possible faction combos!
+This set of Smash Up features four factions, which combine to make 6 possible decks.
+As more factions join and try to take over the world in future expansions, the full number of possibilities will grow.
 Mix and match factions to suit your play style.